Margaret of Brunswick-Lüneburg

-Margaret of Brunswick-Lüneburg (6 April 1573 – 7 August 1643), was a German noblewoman member of the House of Welf and by marriage Duchess of Saxe-Coburg.
+Margaret of Brunswick-Lüneburg (6 April 1573 – 7 August 1643), was a German member of the House of Welf and the Duchess of Saxe-Coburg by marriage.

 Born in Celle, she was the ninth of fifteen children born from the marriage of William the Younger, Duke of Brunswick-Lüneburg and Dorothea, Princess of Denmark.

 Life

-In Coburg on 16 September 1599, Margaret married John Casimir, Duke of Saxe-Coburg as his second wife.
+Margaret married John Casamir, Duke of Saxe-Coburg in Coburg on 16 September 1599, becoming his second wife.

 Most of the wedding guests stayed before and during the marriage festivities at Heldburg Castle.
-Gilded state coaches, which belonged to the dowry of her mother Dorothea, were used for the occasion; they are one of the oldest still functioning coaches in the world and currently displayed at the Veste Coburg.
+Gilded state coaches, which were originally part of her mother's dowry, were used for the occasion; they are one of the oldest still functioning coaches in the world and currently displayed at the Veste Coburg.

 John Casimir celebrated his marriage with the famous Coburg Taler: on the obverse showed a kissing couple with the inscription WIE KVSSEN SICH DIE ZWEY SO FEIN (A well kiss between two), while on the reverse, showed a nun with the inscription: WER KVST MICH - ARMES NVNNELIN (who kiss you now, poor nun?).
 This nun was Anna of Saxony, his first wife, whom he repudiated and imprisoned for adultery.

 John Casimir and Margaret had a happy marriage, but they had no children.
 After John Casimir's death in 1633 Saxe-Coburg was inherited by his brother John Ernest.
 Margaret returned to her homeland, Celle, where she died ten years later, aged 70.
 She was buried in the Stadtkirche, Celle.